TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Rule Interaction Vulnerabilities

-A subject $\mathbb{S}$ can be a cyber attribute $\mathbb{A}^{env}$, e.g., time, or a device $\mathbb{D}$ which is described by a set of capabilities $\mathbb{C}s$, each of which $\mathbb{C}$ is then described by a set of attributes $\mathbb{A}s$, e.g., a temperature sensor has a capability \texttt{temperatureMeasurement} which has an attribute \texttt{temperature}.
-For a trigger or condition, the \texttt{Expression} is a \textit{predicate} expression (denoted by $\texttt{P}$) describing constraints to $\mathbb{A}s$ and their compounds, which represents an instant event (e.g., door ring) or a sustained state (e.g., after 5 p.m.).
-For an action, the \texttt{Expression} is an \textit{assignment} (denoted by $\texttt{Assign}$) statement to an attribute $\mathbb{A}$ with a value $\mathbb{V}$, which represents the command that needs the actuator to execute.
+A subject $\texttt{s}$ can be a cyber attribute $\texttt{a}$ (e.g., time), or a device $\texttt{d}$ which is described by a set of capabilities (denoted by $\mathbb{C}^d$), each of which $\texttt{c}$ is then described by a set of attributes (denoted by $\mathbb{A}^\texttt{c}$), e.g., a temperature sensor has a capability \texttt{temperatureMeasurement} which has an attribute \texttt{temperature}.
+For a trigger or condition, the \texttt{Expression} is a \textit{predicate} expression (denoted by $\texttt{P}$) describing constraints to the set $\mathbb{A}$ and their compounds, which represents an instant event (e.g., doorbell ring) or a sustained state (e.g., after 5 pm).
+For an action, the \texttt{Expression} is an \textit{assignment} (denoted by $\texttt{Assign}$) statement to an attribute $\texttt{a}$ with a value $\texttt{v}$, which represents the command that needs the actuator to execute.
+Taking a TAP rule ``If the temperature drops below 10\textcelsius\ , turn on the heater'' for example, it can be formalized as $t:= tmp\_sensor:(value:=10)$ and $a:=heater\_switch:(state:=\text{ON})$. $tmp\_sensor$ and $heater\_switch$ is the formal symbol of a temperature sensor and a switch attached with a heater, respectively. $value:=10$ means the sensor's attribute $value$ is equal to 10. $state:=\text{ON}$ means the switch's attribute $state$ will be set to ``ON''.